-The table below compares the fee savings realised from the inception of pooling versus the preceding year, 2015/16.
-The savings are based on grossed up fees in accordance with the revised CIPFA guidance issued in 2016, whereas previously fees may have been lower as they may have been netted off against the change in market value.
+The table below compares the fee savings realised from the inception of pooling versus the preceding year, 2015-16.
+The savings are based on grossed up fees based on revised CIPFA guidance in 2016, whereas previously fees may have been lower as they may have been netted off against the change in market value.
 This is consistent with current recommended practice.